4 Methods to Check WordPress Version of Your Website – Step-by-Step

 There are a few ways to check the WordPress version used on a website.
 The first one is through the WordPress admin area, which requires logging in to the dashboard.

 If it’s impossible to log in due to an error and you need to check the WordPress version to resolve it, the page’s source code may store the information.

-Alternatively, check the WordPress version by opening the version.php file on your web hosting account or, if you use Hostinger, simply check the WordPress section on hPanel.
+Alternatively, check the WordPress version by opening the version.php file on your hosting account or, if you use Hostinger web hosting, simply check the WordPress section on hPanel.

 Let’s take a look at four methods to check the WordPress version used on a site.